thetanav/thetanav/README.md

 Builder.
 Systems thinker.
 Terminal enjoyer.
 I like making fast things, weird things, and occasionally useful things.

 # 🔭 Projects I have worked
+- [Edit](https://github.com/thetanav/edit): opensource local first ai code agent with all the tools and vercel sandbox.
 - [Vidora](https://github.com/thetanav/vidora): video processing with r2 storage, video uploads, and channels like youtube.
 - [ADAS](https://github.com/thetanav/road-vision): vision model trained on traffic signals and road image to track and alert driver.
 - [Uber](https://github.com/thetanav/uber): uber like app that has ride booking, realtime driver tracking, otp and all.